Disorder-mediated synchronization resonance in coupled semiconductor lasers

-In the absence of frequency disorder ($\Delta_i=\Delta_j=0$) with all lasers oscillating at the reference frequency $\omega_0$, homogeneous all-to-all coupling $K_{ij}=\kappa(1-\delta_{ij})$ yields complete synchronization with $\langle S\rangle=1$ for arbitrary $\kappa$.
+In the absence of frequency disorder ($\Delta_i=\Delta_j=0$) with all lasers oscillating at the reference frequency $\omega_0$, homogeneous all-to-all coupling $K_{ij}=\kappa(1-\delta_{ij})$ yields complete synchronization with $\langle S\rangle=1$ for arbitrary $\kappa\in[0,1]\,\rm ns^{-1}$.
 The underlying dynamics, however, depend on the amplitude–phase coupling $\alpha$.
-For $\alpha=0$, the system reduces approximately to pure phase dynamics governed by the Kuramoto model, leading to steady-state synchronization independent of $\kappa$.
-By contrast, nonzero $\alpha$ in the Lang–Kobayashi (LK) equations drives the system into chaotic synchronization once the coupling enters the strong regime ($\kappa \gtrsim 1\,{\rm ns^{-1}}$)~\cite{winful1988stability, winful:1990}.
+For $\alpha=0$, the system can be reduced approximately to pure phase dynamics governed by the Kuramoto model, leading to steady-state synchronization independent of $\kappa$.
+By contrast, a nonzero $\alpha$ in the Lang–Kobayashi (LK) equations drives the system into chaos once the coupling enters the stronger coupling regime with $\kappa \gtrsim 1\,{\rm ns^{-1}}$~\cite{winful1988stability,winful:1990}.